NeCTAR-RC/nectar-training/package07/sections/intro.markdown

 ---
 {% include /docLinks.markdown %}

 In this module we are going to learn how to launch an instance and how to connect to it.
-We are going to see two ways to connect: (a) with the command line and (b) to a remote desktop so we have a graphical interface.
+We are going to discuss two ways to connect: (a) with the command line and (b) to a remote desktop, with the benefits of having a graphical interface.
 Then, we will also take a look at how we can set up our storage so we can access it remotely and directly from our instance.

 ### General notes